ChrstphrHll/npc_gen/students/Shike Thalaera.md

 year: 1
 guild: Burk
 partyID: 38
+tags:
+- Dragonborn
+- Paladin
+- Protection
+- 1st
+- Burk
 ---
 # Shike Thalaera
 ---
 ### Description
 - 1st year Dragonborn Paladin in Burk
-- short spines, Sea Green eyes, and black skin
+- short spines, Deep Blue eyes, and black skin
 - Is Prudent and Mechanical, and has Fun as their ideal

 ### Organizations